primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         executing statements using the Core :class:`~sqla:sqlalchemy.engine.Engine`
         or :class:`~sqla:sqlalchemy.engine.Connection`
-        objects are by default autocommitting, if the statement represents one that modifies data - explicit transaction control is readily available via the :meth:`~sqla:sqlalchemy.engine.Connection.begin`
+        objects are by default autocommitting, if the statement represents one that modifies data.
+If one wants to control the scope of these transactions explicitly, this control is readily
+        available via the :meth:`~sqla:sqlalchemy.engine.Connection.begin`
         method.
 The rationale here is that the Core can be expediently used in a "one-off" style for scripting without the need to